GeoNode/documentation/basic/settings/index.rst

 Is possible to define multiple XML parsers for ingest XML during the layer upload.

-The variable should be declared in this way:
+The variable should be declared in this way in `settings.py`:

 `METADATA_PARSERS = ['list', 'of', 'parsing', 'functions']`